New Ukrainian Prime Minister Yulia Svyrydenko attends a meeting of the Ukrainian parliament on July 17.

 In 2019, under the government of Prime Minister Oleksiy Honcharuk, she was appointed Deputy Minister of Economic Development, Trade and Agriculture.
 Less than a year later, she was transferred to the President's Office as Deputy Chief of Staff - a strategic position in the power apparatus.

 In November 2021, she became First Deputy Prime Minister and Minister of Economy of Ukraine.
 In this position, Ms. Svyrydenko played a central role in economic reform programs, especially efforts to attract foreign investment in strategic sectors such as energy and mining.
-In May 2025, she was the representative of the Ukrainian government to sign a mineral cooperation agreement with the United States - a step considered of strategic significance in the context of increasing geopolitical competition.
+In May 2025, she was the representative of the Ukrainian Government to sign a mineral cooperation agreement with the United States - a step considered to be of strategic significance in the context of increasing geopolitical competition.

 Technocratic, stable government

-According to political scientist Volodymyr Fesenko, President of the Penta Center for Applied Political Research, this government reshuffle is more tactical and defensive than a comprehensive reform effort.
+According to political scientist Volodymyr Fesenko, President of the Penta Center for Applied Political Research, this government reshuffle is more tactical and defensive in nature than a comprehensive reform effort.
 DW quoted Fesenko as saying: “The four people simply swapped positions.
 Some ministries were merged to streamline the apparatus.
 This is not a change to create “new values”, but to maintain stability and ensure operational capacity in wartime conditions.”

 On the economic side, financial and banking expert Serhiy Fursa highly appreciated the quality of the team surrounding Prime Minister Yulia Svyrydenko.
 He especially emphasized two prominent faces who were promoted, namely Oleksiy Sobolev and Taras Kachka.